Factbox - Europe's path to approving strengthened bailout fund

 His objection could delay implementation of the deal and make it dependent on the pro-euro left-wing opposition SMER party of former Prime Minister Robert Fico, a fierce critic of the government.
 That might bring the coalition down.

-FINLAND - Finland's parliament will discuss and vote in September on the July agreement, according to the country's finance minister.

-Jutta Urpilainen said "processing" of the July 21 deal would begin when the summer holiday ends around September 6.
+FINLAND - Parliament reconvenes on September 6.
+The Finance Ministry says no date has been set for the EFSF/ESM debate and vote because the final official document has still not been circulated to member states.

-Prime Minister Jyrki Katainen told Reuters in a recent interview he was confident parliament would pass the plan as soon as legislative preparations are completed, although he could not say when.
+Prime Minister Jyrki Katainen told Reuters in an interview on Monday he was confident parliament would pass the plan as soon as legislative preparations are completed, although he could not say when.
 "I would say it will get through well.
 These policies have had the support of the government and the Grand Committee as well," he said.

 However, there is a risk that some members of the government coalition Social Democratic Party and Leftist Alliance vote against.
 The opposition True Finns are strongly opposed to bailouts in general.